J-falkenstein/topolosses/README.md

   Weight for combining the topology-aware component and the base loss component.
 Default: `0.5`.

 - **`sigmoid`** (bool):
-  Applies sigmoid activation before computing the topology-aware component.
+  Applies sigmoid activation to the forward pass input before computing the topology-aware component.
+  If using the default Dice loss, the sigmoid-transformed input is also used.
+For custom base losses, the raw input is passed.
 Default: `False`.

 - **`softmax`** (bool):
-  Applies softmax activation before computing the topology-aware component.
+  Applies softmax activation to the forward pass input before computing the topology-aware component.
+  If using the default Dice loss, the softmax-transformed input is also used.
+For custom base losses, the raw input is passed.
 Default: `False`.

 - **`use_base_component`** (bool):
   If `False`, only the topology-aware component is computed.
 Default: `True`.